allanlundhansen/chat-ontology-builder-backend/memory-bank/activeContext.md

 - Implemented all four Kantian categories (Quantity, Quality, Relation, Modality) with subcategories
 - Defined concept structure with properties, constraints, and indices
 - Implemented relationship types corresponding to Kantian categories
-- Created stored procedures for common queries
+- Created query templates (Cypher scripts) for common operations (Note: APOC custom procedures like `apoc.custom.asProcedure` are unavailable in the current environment, so templates will be executed by the application layer).
 - Developed sample data and validation queries

 ## Next Steps